 Past Staff & Board Members

-Kerline Astré, Director of Advancement, Kerline joined the BK Foundation team in October 2015 as Director of Advancement.
+Kerline Astré, Former Director of Advancement, Kerline joined the BK Foundation team in October 2015 as Director of Advancement.
 Before joining the BK Foundation, Kerline has enjoyed a rich career as an organizational development coach or as she terms it “Chief Stress Reducer”, to a number of Bay area organizations and nearly a hundred NPOs on the east coast.
 Her voice has been invited into many conversations in the world of social equality as a leader and active participant in local politics, the 2007 United States Social Forum, and numerous other agencies and events.
 She is a writer, a performance poet, and self-appointed gate-keeper of “good honest journalism” among many titles and hats.
 She has three children and resides with her partner, Kristian Astre in San Leandro, CA.

 Jamie Showkeir (August 16, 1952 – August 16, 2015) was a BK Foundation Board Member.
 He was a founding partner of Henning-Showkeir & Associates, Inc., whose aim is to support individuals, places of work and communities in becoming more humane, meaningful and productive.
 He was a skilled teacher and consultant and a popular media source having appeared in dozens of leading publications.
 Jamie co-authored Authentic Conversations (2008) and Yoga Wisdom at Work (2013).
 Jamie left a legacy of authenticity, depth and joy.